How long is the minimum reduced weekly rest period

 The duration of the minimum reduced weekly rest period varies depending on local labor laws and regulations.
 In many countries, such as the United Kingdom, the standard duration is set at 24 consecutive hours.
 This means that workers must have a continuous break of at least one full day off from work each week.

-See also How long is 100 weeks
+See also How long does shallots last

 It’s important to note that some sectors or industries may have specific provisions or exemptions that alter the duration of the minimum reduced weekly rest period.
 For example, certain emergency services or critical infrastructure sectors may have different requirements to ensure the continuous availability of essential services.